Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues: Limiting procedure for GAF zeroes

-Clearly, $\onk$ depends only on the quantities $\sn$ and $\on$.
-In particular, for a vector $\uo$ of outside zeroes of $\fn$, if there exists $\uz \in \Sigma_{s}$ such that $(\uz,\uo)$ satisfies the conditions demanded in the definition of $\onk$, then all $(\uz',\uo)$ (with $\uz' \in \Sigma_s$) satisfies those conditions.
-From Proposition \ref{nr2}, (\ref{exp2}), (\ref{exp3}) and the discussion therein, it is clear that on the event $\onk$ we have for positive quantities $M(j)$ and $m(j)$ (that depend on $M_j$).
+Clearly, $\onk$ depends only on the quantities $\on$ and $\sn$ (and on no other information from $\zn$).
+In particular, for a vector $\uo$ of outside zeroes of $\fn$, if there exists $\uz \in \Sigma_{s}$ such that $(\uz,\uo)$ satisfies the conditions required in the definition of $\onk$, then all $(\uz',\uo)$ (with $\uz' \in \Sigma_s$) satisfies these conditions.
+From (\ref{condgaf1}), Proposition \ref{nr2}, (\ref{exp2}), (\ref{exp3}) and the discussion therein, it follows that on the event $\onk$ we have for positive quantities $B(j)$ and $b(j)$ (that depend on $M_j$).
+More explicitly, if $(\uz,\uo) \in \onk$ such that $(\uz',\uo)$ is as in condition 4 (in the definition of $\onk$), then from (\ref{condgaf1}), we have But from Proposition \ref{nr2} (with $\del=1/M_j$), we have where $X_n(\uo)=|S_1(n_k)|+|S_2(n_k)|+|\wt{S}_3(n_k)|$.
+Using conditions 3 and 4(c) in the definition of $\onk$ (and recalling that $m,D$ is fixed for our purposes) we deduce that for positive numbers $C_1(j)$ and $C_2(j)$.
+In order to bound $ \l(\frac{D(\uz,\uo)} {D(\uz',\uo)}\r)^{n+1}$, we refer to (\ref{upper}), (\ref{exp2}), (\ref{exp3}) and the discussion therein.
+From the assumptions 4(a) and 4(b) in the definition of $\onk$, it follows that for positive quantities $C_3(j)$ and $C_4(j)$.
+Combining the inequalities in the two displays above, we get (\ref{compar}).

-To obtain (\ref{abscond}), we introduce some further notations.
+To obtain condition (\ref{abscond}), we introduce some further notations.
 On the event $\Omega^m_{n_k}$, let $\gamma_{n_k}(\uo;s)$ denote the conditional probability measure on the sum $s$ of inside zeroes given the vector of outside zeroes of $f_{n_k}$ to be $\uo$.
 Further, let $\el_s$ denote the Lebesgue measure on the set $\Sigma_s$.

 For any $A \in \AA$ and $B \in \B$ , we can write